Articles in this section

 Endpoint: ws.activtrak.net reachable Reachable Unreachable Backend unreachable since startup

-If user logged off for the day: Wait for next business day for backlog to upload.
+If the user logged off for the day: Wait for next business day for backlog to upload.

 If possible, leave device on until fully caught up.